kumarkunalbd/Git-Mobiliya/Readme.md

 - git config: do configuration related to git
 - git status: Compare the status of various file in git staging area, working directory and currrent branch
 - git commit: Commit the changes from Stagiung area to current branch
+- git log: show the history of various commits.

+# Commit messages
+    - use default editor vim to tyope commit messagees and the esc+wq
+    - alternatively you can use "git commit -m <"the message need to be wrotten here"> "